-A trust may be created by a Will, rather than during the lifetime of the Trustor.
-Such a trust is normally called a Testamentary Trust, and has no vitality or effect until the Probate of the decedent's Will.
-While a Testamentary Trust will not be useful in avoiding Probate (since the Will must be admitted to Probate in order to set up the trust), it may nonetheless be a valuable estate planning tool.
-Testamentary Trusts are especially useful for providing for the continuing care of disabled children, spouses or other relatives, where there is some reason not to establish a Living Trust.
-For some individuals (especially professionals with potential lingering malpractice exposure) it may actually be desirable to go through the Probate process so that potential creditor's claims may be cut off; for such a person, the Testamentary Trust may be a viable option.
+A trust may be created in a will, rather than during the lifetime of the trustor.
+Such a trust is normally called a testamentary trust, and has no vitality or effect until the probate of the decedent's will.
+While a testamentary trust will not be useful in avoiding probate (since the will must be admitted to probate in order to set up the trust), it may nonetheless be a valuable estate planning tool.
+Testamentary trusts are especially useful for providing for the continuing care of disabled children, spouses or other relatives, where there is some reason not to establish a living trust.
+For some individuals (especially professionals with potential lingering malpractice exposure) it may actually be desirable to go through the probate process so that potential creditor's claims may be cut off; for such a person, the testamentary trust may be a viable option.

-With the obvious exception of the avoidance of Probate, most of what has been said about Living Trusts applies as well to Testamentary Trusts.
-Whether Living or Testamentary, a trust is a marvelously flexible way to provide for control over the use of assets, even after the death of the original owner.
+While testamentary trusts obviously will not avoid the probate process, most of what has been said about living trusts applies as well to testamentary trusts.
+Whether living or testamentary, a trust is a marvelously flexible way to provide for control over the use of assets, even after the death of the original owner.

-Even persons with Living Trusts will normally have a Will.
-The "pourover" will usually provides for all the Probate assets to be transferred into the trust created during his or her life, and distributed according to its provisions.
+Even persons with living trusts will normally have a will.
+The "pourover" will usually provides for all the probate assets to be transferred into the trust created during his or her life, and distributed according to its provisions.
 In this way, assets that were not titled to the trust, or which have been removed from the trust inadvertently or purposefully, will still be covered by the trust's provisions.
-Your Will is the proper place to provide for the selection of a guardian and/or conservator for the decedent's minor children or incapacitated spouse or children.
-Many people also choose to declare their preferences for burial arrangements, organ donations and other post-death concerns in the Will.
+Your will is the proper place to provide for the selection of a guardian and/or conservator for minor children or an incapacitated spouse or child.
+Many people also choose to declare their preferences for burial arrangements, organ donations and other post-death concerns in their will.

 - Durable Powers of Attorney.

 Several cautionary notes need to be sounded about durable powers of attorney.
 The power granted to the attorney-in-fact is extremely broad, and the opportunity for misuse or abuse correspondingly high.
 The person selected as attorney-in-fact must be completely and unequivocally trustworthy.
-Second, due consideration should be given to selecting an alternate attorney-in-fact, in case something might happen to the first choice of surrogate.
+Consideration should also be given to selecting an alternate attorney-in-fact, in case something might happen to the first choice of surrogate.
 It should be obvious that the alternate attorney-in-fact must also be completely trustworthy.